EndPointCorp/end-point-blog/2013/10/28/full-page-caching-in-interchange-5.html.md

 The higher up the stack we can cache, the more scalable our solution becomes.
 Interchange comes with [timed-build] which can be used to great effect to cache database results in particular, but also potentially other applications that could produce bottlenecks in performance.
 Moreover, because Interchange assembles the document, this is the last point in the stack that we can (directly, if at all) partially cache a resource.
 However, having all requests reach Interchange is, itself, a scalability issue that would have to be resolved with either horizontal scaling or pushing our cache farther up the stack.

-It's also possible to produce a static build of assets in the web server's doc space, keeping requests from reaching Interchange at all.
+It’s also possible to produce a static build of assets in the web server’s doc space, keeping requests from reaching Interchange at all.
 And while responses from a web server will have considerably less overhead and better response times than Interchange, both building and maintaining a static repository of Interchange assets is going to take some effort and, ultimately, will require horizontal scaling to relieve overload.

 Our target point for the cache described herein is at the reverse proxy.
 We want to control our cache using standard cache headers and an nginx configuration that uses the full URL for its cache keys.
 The reverse proxy is chosen because: